-The Dutch Ministry of Justice and Security through National Cyber Security Centre (NCSC) recently released their Cyber Security Assessment for 2019.
-The document details all the ways in which the Dutch government is looking to mitigate threats to cyber security, ensuring resilience of Internet protections and ensuring the average citizen’s data is safe.
+The Dutch Ministry of Justice and Security through the National Cyber Security Centre (NCSC) recently released its Cyber Security Assessment for 2019.
+The document details how the Dutch government is looking to mitigate threats to cyber security, ensuring the resilience of Internet protections and ensuring the average citizen’s data is safe.
 Here are the key takeaways from the document:

 Cyber Attacks & Crime Concerns